 One of the most important heart-healthy changes you can make to increase their intake of omega-3 fatty acids.
 Omega-3s, found in fish and certain plant oils, help keep cholesterol levels low by reducing inflammation, which can lead to heart disease.
 Making sure that your diet includes plenty of foods rich in omega-3s—such as salmon, walnuts, flaxseeds, or soybeans—can go a long way toward preventing health problems.
 And if you aren’t already taking an omega-3 supplement, be sure to ask your doctor about adding one to your daily routine.

 The most simple and effective way to reduce cholesterol levels is through exercise.
 Physical activity helps you maintain a healthy weight, burn calories, and even strengthen your heart.
 When it comes to cholesterol levels, a regular exercise routine has been shown to lower total cholesterol as well as LDL (bad) cholesterol while raising HDL (good) cholesterol.
 Plus, there are lots of other health benefits associated with exercise, including better blood pressure and body composition control.
 You don’t have to break a sweat—regular walking is an easy way to reduce your cholesterol levels over time.

 According to a recent study, people who take certain cholesterol-lowering medications, such as statins and niacin, can cut their risk of cardiovascular disease by as much as 42 percent.
-Loved ones who have been diagnosed with heart disease should take medication as prescribed by their doctor.
+If you have been diagnosed with heart disease, you should take medication as prescribed by their doctor.
 For those without a diagnosis but at risk for heart attack or stroke due to elevated cholesterol levels, doctors often prescribe a class of drugs called statins that work to keep cholesterol levels in check.
 A healthy diet is also essential when it comes to keeping high cholesterol levels in check.